BetonQuest/BetonQuest/docs/Participate/Process/Code/Writing-JUnit-Tests.md

 _You may need to read [Logging](../../../API/Logging.md) to understand this paragraph._

-This error can occur everytime the `@CustomLog` annotation is used in a class:
+This error can occur everytime the `@CustomLog` annotation is used in a class that is called by a JUnit test:

 ```
 Cannot invoke "org.bukkit.Server.getPluginManager()" because "org.bukkit.Bukkit.server" is null